 RISS Centers develop law enforcement-sensitive briefings and publications on topics, such as sovereign citizens, police ambush, human trafficking, and synthetic drugs.
 The RISS Center publications staff research, develop, and distribute numerous publications, bulletins, flyers, special reports, and other criminal intelligence publications that highlight local, regional, and nationwide issues.
 Examples include The Heroin Resurgence: A Painkiller Epidemic, Bath Salts: Deadly New Designer Drug, The New Face of Terrorism, and Domestic Terrorism and Extremism.

-The RISS Insider newsletter is distributed monthly to educate RISS membership, federal officials, and partners on current RISS initiatives and efforts and contains RISS-related articles.
+The RISS Insider newsletter is distributed six times per year to educate RISS membership, federal officials, and partners on current RISS initiatives and efforts and contains RISS-related articles.